cliffano/bob/README.md

 Config
 ------

-To override the default setting, create a .bob.json file in the project directory (same level as package.json).
+To override the default setting, create .bob.json file in project directory (same level as package.json file).
 Target type and parameters can be overridden, here are some examples:

-To use nodelint instead of the default jshint when running bob lint:
+To use nodelint instead of the default jshint when running `bob lint`:

     {
       "lint": {